 Why Choose Grass-fed Meats

-I favor grass-fed meats; indeed, it’s the only kind of meat I purchase.
+I favor grass-fed meats; in fact, it’s the only kind of meat I purchase.
 When animals graze on fresh grass, under the sun, and with free access to clean water and air, it supports their overall health.
 Healthy animals produce healthy meat.
-Indeed, the meat of cattle, bison and other ruminant animals fed exclusively on grass offers healthier fats, a better array of fat-soluble vitamins and even more antioxidants than the meat of animals finished on grain, corn or in feedlots.
+The meat of cattle, bison and other ruminant animals fed exclusively on grass offers healthier fats, a better array of fat-soluble vitamins and even more antioxidants than the meat of animals finished on grain, corn or in feedlots.

 Further, the the practice of intentional, mindful holistic management of grazing animals replenishes the soils, improving the array of flora and that, in turn, improves the broader ecology of grasslands.
 The Alan Savory Institute, an organization that studies and promotes large-scale restoration and regeneration of the world’s grasslands through holistic livestock management, has illustrated how mindful management of livestock can improve the soil, the grasses and even reverse desertification.

 Where to Find Grass-fed Meats

 You can find grass-fed meats at most farmers markets, as well as at many health food stores; however, if you live in an area where these foods are inaccessible, you can order grass-fed bison as well as grass-fed beef online.

 - 1 pound bison stew meat (available here)

 - 2 tablespoons bacon fat or lard (learn how to render lard)